A coordination-free, convergent, and safe replicated tree

 \subsection{Precondition stability}

-We use the precondition stability rule of CISE logic (Section~\ref{sec:rules}) to analyze the concurrent safety of our tree data structure.
-For each operation, we analyze whether it negates the precondition of any other concurrent operation.
+We use the precondition stability rule of CISE logic (\Cref{sec:rules:concurrency:stability}) to analyze the concurrent safety of our tree data structure.
+For each operation, we analyze whether it violates the precondition of any other concurrent operation.
 Formally, operation $op_1$ is stable under operation $op_2$ if, \begin{small}

-\end{small} We first check for stability in the sequential specification.
-If this fails, then it is necessary to correct the specification, so that it does satisfy stability.
+\end{small} We check the sequential specification for stability.
+If this fails, then it will be necessary to modify the specification, so that it does satisfy stability.